kaushikjaiswal05/Refer-and-Earn/README.md

 ##Overview

 This project consists of a Refer & Earn landing page built using the MERN stack.
-The frontend is developed using React.js, and the backend is powered by Express.js, connecting to a MySQL database via Prisma ORM.
+The frontend is developed using React.js, and the backend is powered by Node.js and Express.js, connecting to a MySQL database via Prisma ORM.

 ##Features